juancho386/juancho386.github.io/guide_to_buenos_aires/README.md

 - Insults are common but almost never with bad intentions: Depend on what you are being told is how serious it gets.
 As a general rule, single words are not serious.
 Try to read the face expresions more than listening the words.
 You can call 'boludo' a person and depending on the context could be a compliment or an insult.
 But there are other insults that will never be heard as compliment like 'cornudo' (kornudo)

 ### Eating

+Buenos Aires is well known for the meat.
+There are fancy restaurants everywhere, some of them are well known by turists, other by locals, and very few of them by both.
+#### Meat
+- Argentinian way to cut meat is very different than the european way.
+#### Empanadas
+- Even though around the world empanadas are common, people might want to try "the original ones".
+- Turistically, the way of "closing" the empanada is a fancy decoration.
+Locally, all are closed very similarly.
+The variation is inside.
+- A common empanadas place has from 10 to 30 different types.
+- Originals are big.
+A normal person can eat between 2 and 5.
+Generally I go with 3.
+- There are "sweet" empanadas that historically were for desert, for kids.
+Not common in other places of the world.
+Definitevily worth to try.
+Go with "Dulce de membrillo" and "Dulce de Batata".
+The "Dulce de Leche" version is not in the original culture.
+It is turistic but it's very nice too.
+- Chains of Empanadas:
+  - El Noble Repulgue
+  - Solo Empanadas
+#### Pizza
+- Even though pizza is not an argentinian cliché, we have our version which porteños (and me) consider it is even better than ANY other pizza.
+Including italian.
+- We have thick and spongee versions we call "Media Masa" and flat and crunchy versions which we call "a la piedra".
+Be mindful of that before order.
+- Argentinians exhagerates with everything they can, so do not expect to be able to finish one pizza by yourself.
+It is just not possible.
+- There are more combinations than any other country I visited so far.
+If you want to try something new and you feel adventurous, ask for "pizza de palmitos" (one of my favorites)
+- Here is a list of my favorite places:
+  - El cuartito
+  - Las Cuartetas
+  - Perón
+  - La Continental
+  - Kentuky

+#### Sanguches de Miga

+#### Sweets

 - Restaurants
   - Carritos de la Costanera
   - Siga la Vaca